zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ## Hypothesis: degenerate triangle prefetch doesn't work

 So while on Intel the algorithm clearly works, it doesn't work on AMD or NVidia.
+The algorithm requires a FIFO cache and expects degenerate triangles to generate vertex shader invocations, so maybe degenerate triangles are skipped very early?

 We can test whether degenerate triangles are filtered out by computing the number of invocations in a vertex buffer where some vertices are only referenced by degenerate triangles, such as this one: